OverSurge/PS1-Argonaut-Reverse/Documentation/WAD sections/SPSX.md

 | 2    | Background music   | If set, the track is intended for background music use       |
 | 3-15 | ∅ Empty            |                                                              |

-#### Unique level sound effects structure
+#### Level sound effects channels structure

-This structure seems to list duplicated level sound effects.
+This structure seems to list duplicated level sound effects amongst groups.

 Each row represents an unique level sound effect.
-Each column represents a level sound effect group.
+Each column seems to represent an audio channel which is bound to a level sound effect group.

+Not every column needs to be filled, but groups seem to always be in order.

 Values are either FF when empty or a level sound effect index (inside its group, not a global index).